 Further on in this section, there is more detail on how to best prepare these grains for eating.

 These are also a carryover from prehistoric times.
 The name is one of two (the other name is "pulses")

 that are given to the dried peas and beans that can form a staple part of a vegetarian diet.
 When these are combined with grains (rice/lentils or corn/lima beans etc), they form a protein that is as complete as any animal-based protein you would eat.

-Group 1: Dry beans These have the highest quality protein
+Group 1: Dry beans - other than their sprouts, these have the highest protein content.

-Brown and red lentils, and mung beans (oriental beans sprouts)
+Brown and red lentils, and mung beans (oriental bean sprouts)

-Even with natural fruits, we need to be cautious, simply because of the amount of sugar they contain.
+Even with natural fruits, be cautious, simply because of the amount of sugar they contain.

 Some fruits are best eaten by themselves,